garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 write.csv(output,paste(pathDB,"results.csv",sep = ""))
 {% endhighlight %}

 And this is it.
 Now you have the tools to start your own search for bioactive drugs.
 {: style="text-align: justify"}

 ## Conclusions
-In this post, I have shown you the **very basics** of drug discovery so you can get an intuition about how using ML approaches we can speed up the search for new medicines.
-Even though I have shown you how to extract and use chemical descriptors in most of the cases this is not a good idea, the reason for that is that during the extraction of the descriptors there is a loss of information.
+In this post, I have shown you the **very basics** of drug discovery so you can get an intuition about how using ML approaches can speed up the search for new medicines.
+Even though I have shown you how to extract and use chemical descriptors in most of the cases this is not a good idea, the reason for that is that during the extraction of the descriptors there is a huge loss of information.
 In the next post, I will explain how to use convolutional neural networks to increase the efficacy of the drug-discovery process by using lossless parametrizations of the drugs.
 Anyway, I hope you have enjoyed it.
 {: style="text-align: justify"}

 As always, you can download my code from [here](/images/DrugDiscoveryScript.R) and a pdf that I prepared for a workshop about this topic [here](/images/DrugDiscoveryWorkshop.pdf).